To think beyond cool hardware, Samsung is ramping up its partnerships

 As you’d expect from a company with one of the most expansive product portfolios in consumer electronics, Samsung has long seen the opportunity to use software to help weave experiences together in ways that make life better if you own multiple Samsung products.
 In the past, it’s played up home-grown software such as its Bixby AI voice assistant, which was rarely a highlight of its products and sometimes a downright deficit.
 And the company hasn’t always even mentioned Google or Android during launch events, as if it weren’t particularly keen on reminding consumers that it relied on the contributions of other companies to build its experiences.

 Lately, however, Samsung’s thinking has evolved.
-At the February version of Unpacked—one of the last big tech events that was an in-person event—Hirohi Lockheimer, appeared onstage as Samsung announced that it was working closely with Google on work such as integrating the Google Duo video calling service on the Galaxy S20, Galaxy Z Flip, and future Samsung phones, so it just works right out of the box.
+At the February version of Unpacked—one of the last big tech events that was an in-person event—Hiroshi Lockheimer, a senior VP at Google, appeared onstage as Samsung announced that it was working closely with Google on work such as integrating the Google Duo video-calling service on the Galaxy S20, Galaxy Z Flip, and future Samsung phones, so it just works right out of the box.
 That followed the company’s emphasis that 2019’s Galaxy Fold reflected collaboration with Google on the question of how software should work on folding-screen devices. (“We started to talk to Google quite early in the project, because we wanted to do it the right way,” Samsung’s ES Chung told me at the time.)

 Samsung and Microsoft will make productivity seamless across phone and PC.
 That’s our vision and commitment.”